Self-contact in a buckled elastica: Introduction

 The second aspect in which our work differs from that of \cite{flahertykeller1973} is the numerical technique used to compute post-contact configurations.
-Flaherty and Keller~\cite{flaherty1973} employ the shooting method to solve the nonlinear boundary value problem governing the post-contact equilibrium of a buckled elastica.
-Shooting methods typically involve guessing and iterating the boundary conditions at one end of the rod so that the solution satisfies the boundary conditions at the other.
-We perform our computations using numerical continuation, with the compressive load as the continuation parameter, which eliminates the need for guessing the initial conditions.
-This enables us to analyze post-buckling regimes for higher modes without numerical difficulties.
+Flaherty and Keller~\cite{flahertykeller1973} employ the shooting method to solve the nonlinear boundary value problem governing the post-contact equilibrium of a buckled elastica.
+Shooting methods typically involve guessing and iterating the boundary conditions at one end of the rod so that the solution satisfies the boundary conditions at the other \cite{ascherpetzold1998}.
+Such methods tend to be highly sensitive to initial guesses and perform poorly when applied to stiff boundary value problems.
+We perform our computations by discretising the boundary value problem using the method of orthogonal collocation, and solve the resulting algebraic equations via pseudo-arclength continuation~\cite{doedeletal1991}, as implemented in \texttt{AUTO-07p}~\cite{doedeldldeman2007AUTO}.
+This approach removes the necessity of providing manual initial guesses; instead, it constructs its own estimates that are guaranteed to converge at each step of the continuation process~\cite{doedeletal1991}, provided the step size is sufficiently small.
+It typically requires a known base solution, subject to the conditions imposed by the implicit function theorem, for an initial value of the continuation parameter.
+In our case, the problem is formulated with the magnitude of the compressive load as the continuation parameter, and the undeformed straight configuration of the elastica at zero load is used to initiate the continuation process.

 We study modes three through ten of the pinned-pinned elastica.
 First, we compute the locations of the material points on the rod that come together at the onset of contact.
 We show that the post-contact solutions for odd modes, in general, comprise only two shapes corresponding to the classical Euler elastica.
 Modes five, seven, and nine appear to be a modular repetition of mode three.
 Even modes, on the other hand, comprise three shapes in general, with mode six being an exception consisting of four shapes.
-Mode eight and ten appear to be a modular repetitions of mode four.
+Mode eight and ten appear to be modular repetitions of mode four.
 We also compute multiple post-contact configurations for modes eight and mode nine at a given value of the compressive load.